decaporg/decap-cms/website/content/docs/beta-features.md

 Experimental support for GitLab's [GraphQL API](https://docs.gitlab.com/ee/api/graphql/) is now available for the GitLab backend.

-**Note: not currently compatible with Git Gateway.**
+**Note: not compatible with Git Gateway.**

-GraphQL can allow data to be retrieved using less individual API requests compared to a REST API.
+GraphQL allows to retrieve data using less individual API requests compared to a REST API.
-The current implementation uses the GraphQL API in very specific cases, where using the REST API can be very slow and lead to exceeding GitLab's rate limits.
+The current implementation uses the GraphQL API in specific cases, where using the REST API can be slow and lead to exceeding GitLab's rate limits.
 As we receive feedback and extend the feature, we'll migrate more functionality to the GraphQL API.

 You can enable the GraphQL API for the GitLab backend by setting `backend.use_graphql` to `true` in your CMS config: